The Magic of Water

 As water gets colder its temperature drops.
 And as the temperature drops so it condenses (its volume decreases).
 Eventually it drops to zero and ice forms.

-But it does something odd, when the temperature drops past 4 degrees Celsius, it starts to expand again.
+But it does something quite odd.
+When the temperature drops past 4 degrees Celsius, it starts to expand again.
 It keeps expanding as the temperature drops, until it freezes.
-This remarkable property is why we see ice on top of lakes and not on the bottom.
+This remarkable property is why we see ice on top of lakes and not starting on the bottom.

 Not only that, the ice acts as a blanket insulating the water beneath.
-So the bottom of lakes almost never freeze and protects the creatures that live down through the winter.
+So the bottom of lakes almost never freeze which protects the creatures that live down there through the winter months.

 The Life Giver

-Water cover over two thirds of this planet’s surface.
+Water covers over two thirds of this planet’s surface.
 No one quite knows how it got here and no one knows why there’s so much of it.
-But what we do know is that without there would be no life on our planet.
+But what we do know is that without it there would be no life on our planet.

-Indeed our bodies are mostly comprised of water and our bodies look after that supply of water and make sure it’s taken care off.
+Indeed our bodies are mostly comprised of water and our bodies look after that water and make sure it’s used efficiently for our well being.

-Well we all know gravity’s effect of pulling things down, rain drops fall and puddles sink into the ground below.
+Well we all know gravity’s effect of pulling things down, raindrops fall and puddles seep into the ground below us.

-But water does something else, it rises as well.
-Water in the ground rises in the ground to the surface – it’s called capillary action.
-But it doesn’t stop there, it keeps on rising into the air -that’s called precipitation.
+But water does something else, something quite special, it rises as well.
+Water in the ground rises back to the surface – it’s called capillary action.
+But it doesn’t stop there, it keeps on rising into the air – that’s called precipitation.
 Now we might have words to describe what’s happening and we have the science to explain what’s going on.
-But to me it’s still magical.
+But to me it’s still quite a magical property.

 It’s invisible and full of color

 In its normal state as a liquid, we can see through it.
 It’s probably why we have eyes.
-Eyes would not have evolved if their had been nothing to see because water was like a type of dye.
+Eyes would not have evolved if their had been nothing to see if water was like a type of dye, heavily pigmented.